-IPv6 support is disabled by default.
-You can manually enable IPv6 support by defining the logical MOZILLA IPv6 to any value before running the Secure Web Browser.
+You can manually enable IPv6 support by defining the logical MOZILLA_IPV6 to any value before running SeaMonkey.

 Note: Enabling IPv6 support may cause you to experience excessive GENERIC_POLL messages and frequent hangs.
+OpenVMS Engineering is working on a permanent solution for this problem.